Effect of color reconnection on multiplicity dependent charged particle production in Pythia-generated $pp$ collisions at the LHC energies: Introduction

-\textsc{Pythia} also includes color reconnection (CR) mechanism, a string fragmentation model that considers final partons to connect through their color charge, in such a way that the total string length becomes minimum.
-Therefore, two partons produced from independent hard scattering can color connected and make a large transverse boost \cite{gustafson}.
-The CR mechanism was found to mimic several collective-like effects, namely, enhanced production of baryon over meson at intermediate $p_{\rm T}$, mass-dependent growth in $\langle p_{\rm T} \rangle$ with multiplicity, etc., similar to those observed in heavy-ion collisions \cite{abelev1, antonio}.
-More recently, it has been observed that the CR mechanism in \textsc{Pythia} has a significant effect on the intermittent emission of charged particle in pp collisions \cite{pranjal}.
-And hence, further studies on the color reconnection dependence of T$_{\rm {Eff}}$ and $\langle p_{\mathrm{T}} \rangle$ could be of significant importance.
-Therefore, in this work, an attempt has also been made to investigate the cause of observed collective-like behavior in the smallest system like $\textit{pp}$ at LHC energies.
+PYTHIA also includes color reconnection (CR) mechanism, a string fragmentation model that considers final partons to connect through their color charge, in such a way that the total string length becomes minimum.
+Therefore, two partons produced from independent hard scattering are color connected and make a large transverse boost \cite{gustafson}.
+Several recent experimental results of pp collisions, particularly of high-multiplicity events, have shown a number of collective behaviors such as enhanced production of baryon over meson at intermediate $p_{\rm T}$, mass-dependent growth in $\langle p_{\rm T} \rangle$ with multiplicity, etc., similar to those observed in heavy-ion collisions \cite{abelev1, antonio}.
+However, when compared with the PYTHIA generated MC data, the CR mechanism was found to mimic a number of such collective-like effects, although the results of the PYTHIA model with CR are not in quantitative agreement with the experimental observations \cite{jadam_alice3, pp7tev, acharya_pikpvsmult}.
+Further, more recently, it has been observed that the CR mechanism in PYTHIA has significant effects on the intermittent behavior of charged particles produced in high-multiplicity pp collisions \cite{pranjal}.
+It, therefore, becomes very much pertinent to investigate the role of the color reconnection on other global signatures of collective behaviors of heavy-ion collisions.
+Inspired by this argument, in this work, a detailed multiplicity dependent study on global observables of hadron-hadron collisions, in particular, T$_{\rm {Eff}}$ $\&$ $\langle p_{\mathrm{T}} \rangle$, for different strengths of the CR mechanism has been undertaken to access the contribution of color reconnection on the signature of collective behavior of nuclear collisions.